A New voice for Rochester & Fighter for Upstate

-Every year we lose young talent from our city.
+Every year we lose young talent from Rochester.
 Why?
 Because of a lack of jobs in upstate.
-For the last 15 years, we have been actively working to create a better quality of life in Greater Rochester for young professionals.
-We must create new programs that incentivize recent graduates to stay or return to upstate to work, purchase a home, and raise their families here.
-We need New York State to be an aggressive recruiter for population migration upstate, otherwise our friends and your family-members will continue to look elsewhere.
+For the last 15 years, I have been actively working to create a better quality of life in Greater Rochester for young professionals.
+Now, I want to create new programs that incentivize young people to return to upstate to work, purchase a home, and raise their families here.
+We need New York State to be an aggressive recruiter for population migration Upstate, otherwise our friends and your family-members will continue to look elsewhere.

 Media inquiries, ideas, need help?
 Fill out our easy form or email us at firstname.lastname@example.org.